 What is Gum Disease?

-Gum disease, or periodontal disease, is an inflammation of the gumline that can progress to affect the bone that surrounds and supports your teeth.
+Gum disease, or periodontal disease, is an inflammation of the gums that can progress to affect the bone that surrounds and supports your teeth.
 It's caused by bacteria in plaque buildup, which produces acids and other toxins that overtime can destroy gum tissue and bone.
 Fortunately, gum disease can easily be treated if diagnosed in early stages, which is why prevention through proper oral care habits and knowing the signs are so important.

 Warning Signs of Gum Disease